pacur/pacur/README.md

 `pacman` signed repository that can be used on ArchLinux, CentOS, Fedora, Debian and Ubuntu to distribute the packages.
-A [tutorial](https://medium.com/@zachhuff386/pacur-tutorial-9848b774c84a) on creating a project is aviaible on medium.
+A [tutorial](https://medium.com/@zachhuff386/pacur-tutorial-9848b774c84a) on creating a project is available on medium.

 ### initialize